 As of September 29, 2021, the indicator sat at more than 239% according to Current Market Valuation, suggesting that the market is overvalued to an extreme, and dramatic declines are likely ahead.

 Emotion is a key driver of movement in the stock market.
 When fear hits hard, market prices decline as investors sell their holdings, and market prices rise as investors buy shares when euphoria and greed set in.

-As of early August 2021, the index came in at 30, suggesting that the overall feeling toward the market is fearful.
-With the market turning fearful after a long-term greedy run, and sentiment down, declines could be ahead.
+As of September, the index came in at 34, suggesting that the overall feeling toward the market is fearful.
+With the market turning fearful after a long-term greedy run, and sentiment weighed down, declines could be ahead.